YRoghi/yroghi.github.io/_posts/2022-06-20-Playing-With-VMs.md

 subtitle: Hello again!
 ---

 A few days ago I decided to get back into working on things that would be useful in a real life context.
 Where is better to start than to create a proper workspace/lab environment to experienment and play around with.

+It is important to note that in any normal circumstance, publishing IP schemes for a home lab would be a *horrific* idea (from a security standpoint).
+With the above stated, only IPs that are in the Private IP space will be listed in this repo.
+Any publicly reachable IPs will be redacted.

 The initial stage of this project is going to be broken down into three parts:

 ***

 ### Networking Device

-An virtual switch for the Windows environment (RoghiDev_WinSW) will be created with a /28 subnet to allow for 14 end devices on this network.
-This can be changed later.

-An virtual switch for the Linux environment (RoghiDev_LSW) will be created with a /28 subnet to allow for 14 end devices on this network.
-This can also be changed later.
+A virtual switch with a /24 subnet will be created for my home network.
+Due to some end devices in this lab environment using DHCP and others using a Static IP, any change in the network will result in some VMs losing connectivity to the rest of the network.
+This is a problem to investigate later.

 ### Setting up a Windows Environment